dboddie-canonical-work/disgorged-docs/gtk4-applications.rst

 The ``name`` must be unique in the Snap Store.
 Valid snap names consist of lower-case alphanumeric characters and hyphens.
 They cannot be all numbers and they also cannot start or end with a hyphen.

 You can also fill in ``title``, ``version``, ``summary``, ``description`` and ``icon``.
-However, Text Editor already has this metadata defined using an `AppStream <https://www.freedesktop.org/wiki/Distributions/AppStream/>`__ metadata file ``org.gnome.TextEditor.appdata.xml``, so we don’t want to duplicate this data.
-We instead use `adopt-info <using-external-metadata.md>`__ to tell Snapcraft to get the metadata from the ``gnome-text-editor`` part further on in the yaml.
+However, Text Editor already has this metadata defined using an `AppStream <https://www.freedesktop.org/wiki/Distributions/AppStream/>`__ metadata file :ref:``org.gnome.TextEditor.appdata.xml``, so we don’t want to duplicate this data.
+We instead use `adopt-info <using-external-metadata>` to tell Snapcraft to get the metadata from the ``gnome-text-editor`` part further on in the yaml.
 More on this later.

 Base
 ^^^^

-The `base <base-snaps.md>`__ keyword defines a special kind of snap that provides a run-time environment with a minimal set of libraries that are common to most applications.
+The :ref:`base <base-snaps>` keyword defines a special kind of snap that provides a run-time environment with a minimal set of libraries that are common to most applications.
 They’re transparent to users, but they need to be considered, and specified, when building a snap.

 .. code:: yaml